JuanVMaya/FoodOrderApp/README.md

 # FoodOrderApp
 React JS Basic Food Ordering App
-This is a small application that reflect core concept involving ReactJS.
+This is a small application that is based core concept involving ReactJS.
+General layout and UI components.

 In the app itself you can:
 1. See a menu.